miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 ### Overcoming Git Hesitation

-I've deferred this challenge for years, never really being up to it.
+I've deferred this branching and cherry-picking challenge for years, never really being up to it.
 But I'm next-leveling myself everywhere, an I've been keenly aware of how much I've been handicapping myself with my linear treatment of the git model.
 Today was the straw that broke the camel's back because of a humble bug I introduced and didn't realize it until I was a number of commits in.

 ### Worth The Investment